 (Posted August 2024 – Written by Amanda Wallace, CPA, CA, Densmore marker and author since 2008)

-One piece of advice I got when preparing for the CFE was to take a speed-reading course, but I never got around to it until after I got my CPA designation.
+One piece of advice I got when preparing for the CPA Common Final Examination (CFE) was to take a speed-reading course, but I never got around to it until after I got my CPA designation.
 Learning to read faster can be a huge help as it can save you time that can be used for planning and writing your case response.

 There is a common misconception that when you speed read you are just going to skim your eyes over the pages and be able to read 1,000 words a minute with 100% comprehension.
 That is not the reality of speed reading.
 Instead, speed reading is a method of understanding the material that you read without mentally saying the words to yourself as you are reading.